I recently published a review and buyer's guide on the top ten best audio interfaces you should get if you are serious about music production.

 ADAT For Expansion

-This is good for minimising load (I/O), as well as maximising the Input and Output count.
+This is good for minimizing load (I/O), as well as maximizing the Input and Output count.
 An Adat enabled interface will help you to expand your input count with an optical cable without buying a new interface with more count.